jasonso-01/E-Commerce-Fraudulent-Transaction-Prediction/README.md

 ### 2. Random Forest Classifier

-To compare the performance, train a Random Forest Classifier and evaluate its accuracy.
+Train a Random Forest Classifier and evaluate its accuracy.

 ```python
 from sklearn.ensemble import RandomForestClassifier